-Best Management Practices, Summary Planning/Prevention Plant native plants as often as possible-they are adapted to our climate and resistant to many local pests Use quality nursery grown materials from reliable sources Identify Problems Early Biotic factors: bacteria, fungi, insects/mites, slugs, rodents Abiotic factors: weather, plant growth, water management, location/exposure Inspection/Monitoring Annually : Soil nutrient and pH testing (test kits at garden stores or through WSU Extension with Thurston County) Seasonally : Observe plant growth (normal or not?)
+Best Management Practices, Summary Planning/Prevention Plant native plants as often as possible-they are adapted to our climate and resistant to many local pests Use quality nursery grown materials from reliable sources Identify Problems Early Biotic factors: bacteria, fungi, insects/mites, slugs, rodents Abiotic factors: weather, plant growth, water management, location/exposure Inspection/Monitoring Annually : Soil nutrient and pH testing (test kits at garden stores or through WSU Extension with Thurston County) Seasonally: Observe plant growth (normal or not?)
 Monthly : Look for disease expressions on foliage, plant vigor, insect/slug damage, structural problems, over/under exposure Weekly : Adjust irrigation timing as need to allow for precipitation and not overwater; mow grass; look for insect pest presence As needed: Examine disease plant material for root diseases; if you can't identify your plant disease or the type of pest you're dealing with, consult with WSU Extension field office or Master Gardner's for assistance with identification and proper treatment.
 Establish Thresholds "Unacceptable damage" is pest or disease pressure negatively impacting more than one plant or species of plant, and/or a pest/disease presence that has the potential to negatively impact more than one plant or species of plants.
-"Negative Impact" means injure kill and/or harmful to plants to a point it can no longer fulfill its role int blandscape (including aesthetically) Appropriate Controls Attempt biological or mechanical control methods first.
+"Negative Impact" means injure, kill and/or harmful to plants to a point it can no longer fulfill its role int 起 landscape (including aesthetically) Appropriate Controls Attempt biological or mechanical control methods first.
 Do not use chemical controls except as a last resort If chemical methods are needed, use the least toxic controls; use pesticides that are narrow-spectrum and selective See other BMPs listed in the main IPMP narrative Evaluate Treatment Watch for secondary outbreaks following treatment/controls of pests or diseases Use observations to inform follow-up treatment plan Use this approach when determining how much to water your garden beds as they are getting established as well-this will help you avoid under/overwatering

 The information included on this map has been compiled by Thurston County staff from a variety of sources and is subject to change without notice.
 Additional elements may be present in reality that are not represented on the map.
 Ortho-photos and other data may not align.
 The boundaries depicted by these datasets are approximate.
 This document is not intended for use as a survey product.
 ALL DATA IS EXPRESSLY PROVIDED 'AS IS' AND 'WITH ALL FAULTS'.
 Thurston County makes no representations or warranties, express or implied, as to accuracy, completeness, timeliness, or rights to the use of such information.
 In no event shall Thurston County be liable for direct, indirect, incidental, consequential, special, or tort damages of any kind, including, but not limited to, lost revenues or lost profits, real or anticipated, resulting from the use, misuse or reliance of the information contained on this map.
-If any portion of the information of the information contained in this map.
-Authorized for 37d Party reproduction for personal use only.
+If any portion of this map or disclaimer is missing or altered, Thurston County removes itself from all responsibility from the map and the user is solely responsible for understanding the accuracy limitation contained in this map.
+Authorized for 3rd Party reproduction for personal use only.